freesewing/freesewing/markdown/dev/tutorials/pattern-design/new-design/en.md

 ```
 <Fixme compact>Remove `@next` suffix once v3 is in production</Fixme>

-You'll be asked some questions.
+We'll be asked some questions.
 All the defaults will do, but here are the details:

 - *What template would you like to use?* — Pick the default: **Tutorial**
 - *What package manager should we use?* — Pick the default: **npm**, unless you are certain you have **yarn** installed

-After you've answered these questions, files will be copied, dependencies installed, and components downloaded.
+After we've answered these questions, files will be copied, dependencies installed, and components downloaded.

 <Note>

-This will take a few minutes because we're loading some software for your development environment.
+This will take a few minutes because we're loading some software for our development environment.

 </Note>